-Blood cancers are the fifth most common type of cancer in the world.
-Around 1.3 million new cases of blood cancer were diagnosed worldwide in 2020.
+Blood cancers are the fifth most common type of cancer in the world and around 1.3 million new cases of blood cancer were diagnosed worldwide in 2020.
 The good news is that thanks to research, blood cancer diagnosis and treatments are getting better.
+But what are blood cancers?
+How are they caused?
+And how is our research helping to start new blood cancer cures?

 What is blood cancer?

 Blood cancers affect the cells which make up our blood, causing too many, too few, or faulty cells to be produced.
+They develop when the cells involved in producing our blood gather cancer-causing DNA changes and stop working properly.

 Because many of our blood cells are involved in keeping our immune system working well, having a blood cancer might make it harder for people to detect and fight off infection.
 Blood cancers can also affect parts of the body involved in producing and transporting blood cells, like bone marrow and the lymphatic system.